velocitysystems/gestures/README.md

 2. Long-press recognizer is triggered by a right-click.

 ## Remaining Work
-- [ ] Add gesture detection algorithm for platforms which do not offer inbuilt recognition.
+- [X] Add detection algorithms for platforms which do not offer native recognition.
 - [ ] Add platform support for swipe, pan and pinch gestures on Android, UWP and WPF.
 - [ ] Add platform support for delay-based long-press recognition on macOS, UWP and WPF.
 - [ ] Add unit tests for shared classes
-- [ ] Add platform sample pags (non-Xamarin.Forms)
+- [ ] Add platform sample pages (non-Xamarin.Forms)
 - [ ] Use multi-targeting for Android support libary and AndroidX support.
 - [ ] Implement YAML build script